Agaricus > Agaricus malangelus

 Description

 We always called these bad smelling, yellow stainer's Agaricus xanthodermus.
 A. xanthodermus is a similar mushroom in Agaricus section Xanthodermatei known from California and other states.
-I have sequenced two separate collections now matching Agaricus malangelus described from New Mexico.
+I have sequenced five separate collections now matching Agaricus malangelus described from New Mexico.
 Although there could be others I believe our Colorado "xanthodermus" is actually Agaricus malangelus.
 These are all considered the "loose your lunch bunch".
 Beginners can easily confuse these for other edible Agaricus species such as A. campestris and A. arvensis as they are very similar in appearance.

 Stains bright yellow in KOH.